 Though more research is required, certain studies have shown that parsley can help reduce bad breath through a process called enzymatic deodorization.
 Another set of studies says that parsley might be a temporary cure for bad breath, but it may not offer a permanent solution.

 More interestingly, bad breath is also caused by a number of intestinal disorders.
-Some of these include systemic diseases like gastrointestinal or upper respiratory tract disorders and microbial metabolism from your tongue – and parsley might help treat a number of these conditions, indirectly improving bad breath too (25).
+Some of these include systemic diseases like gastrointestinal or upper respiratory tract disorders and microbial metabolism from your tongue – and parsley might help treat a number of these conditions, indirectly improving bad breath, too (28).

 20. Good During Pregnancy

-Parsley is a good source of iron, a mineral important during pregnancy (26).
-The herb also can ease pregnancy.
+Parsley is a good source of iron, a mineral important during pregnancy (29).
+The herb also can ease constipation (thanks to its fiber content), which is a common issue during pregnancy.

 What Are The Benefits For Skin?